rust-alt/cargo-esr/README.md

  *The swarm* is deciding what crates it wants to use.
 And it is continually adjusting those decisions.
 And we can easily follow those decisions and adjustments.

- Take `serde` vs. `rustc_serialize` as an example.
-I personally prefer serde.
- And I use it for deserialization in this very tool.

- *The community* has been talking about `serde` deprecating `rustc_serialize` for months.
-Especially after gaining the ability to deserialize objects with unknown fields, and `Macros 1.1` landing in the language.
-But did the swarm move to `serde` en masse already?

- > **Note:** I started writing this section right before `serde`'s 0.9 release.

- As of now, `serde` is a hard dependency of 553 crates. `rustc_serialize` is a hard dependency of 750 crates.
-And rustaceans are hardly known for their conservative development tendencies.

- What that tells us is that the majority of rustaceans are content with `rustc_serialize`.
-And have no reason, or feel no urgency, to move to `serde`.

- Will the picture be the same in three months?
-After `Macros 1.1` enjoys a few stable releases?
-And after serde enjoys its next major release?

- We don't know.

- But we will know... in three months.
-Without the need for anyone to tell us.
-And without the need for us to take their word for it.

  Curation/Officiating/Blessing processes also invite their own problems.
  From favouritism to social engineering.
 And from **Tip Rot(TM)** to maintenance